Want to know what color nail polish was popular in the 60s? Then welcome my lovely, this post is for you.

 What are your favorite nail polish shades to wear from the 1960s?

-If you liked what color nail polish was popular in the 60s, you might like:
+If you liked what color nail polish was popular in the 60s, you may like:

 amazon associates disclaimer